 See below for a list of talks and publications, including PDFs, where available.

-You can also read my non-academic series of detective fiction reviews right here!
+You can also read non-academic blogs about my research and reviews of detective and other fiction right here!

 ‘Ekphrasis in Sight and Song’